Resilient Coder Caitlin Loves Problem Solving!

 Why do you like to code?
 It’s fun to make your own projects because you can say, “I made this game,” or “I made this thing.”
 It’s pretty cool to see what you can do just on a single device with a few blocks connected to each other, and then turn it into something really cool and personal.

 Do you think other kids should try coding?
 Yes, definitely!
 It’s really fun and I think it’s good for your brain too, because it encourages you to be a good problem solver and think creatively.
 I recommend it to anyone who hasn’t tried it.
-Most people think coding is a complex thing, and some people think it’s a geeky or nerdy thing to do.
+Most people think coding is complex, and some people think it’s geeky or nerdy.
 It’s definitely not though, because you can do basically whatever you want to do with coding and make it your own.
 I recommend that anybody who hasn’t tried coding just give it a try.

 What advice would you give for kids starting out with Tynker?
 Never give up!
 Even if something’s not working there’s always a way around it, or another thing you can do.
 If something is really giving you a hard time, just move on to something else and come back to it.

 We also spoke with Caitlin, Hayley’s sister.
 Their mom Michelle thinks it’s great that her daughters are learning to code because “it’s fun and it’s brain exercise, which is awesome.”